materialdigital/application-ontologies/precipitate_geometry_ontology_PGO/README.md

 ## Namespaces
 In this section, the namespaces used in PGO are listed.
 These can also be found in the [pmd_pgo.ttl file](https://github.com/materialdigital/application-ontologies/blob/main/precipitate_geometry_ontology_PGO/pmd_pgo.ttl).
 Since PGO imports the PMDco, the PMDco namespace (https://w3id.org/pmd/co/) is used for ontological concepts.
-The base of the PGO itself (IRI of the ontology) is https://w3id.org/pmd/pgo.
+The base of the PGO (IRI of the ontology) is https://w3id.org/pmd/pgo/.

 | Prefix | Namespace / URI                             |
 |:-------|---------------------------------------------|